 Health does not simply mean the absence of diseases or physical fitness.
 The WHO has recently defined health as “a state of complete social, physical and mental well-being and not merely the absence of infirmity or disease.”

-Maintaining a proper health and hygiene prevents the spread of diseases.
-Let’s discuss more facts about the personal hygiene.
+Maintaining proper health and hygiene prevents the spread of diseases.
+Let’s discuss more facts about human health and diseases for class 12.

 Maintaining good health